 Jennifer Allison is the Matron of the National Institute for Health Research Clinical Research Facility in Southampton, England, facilitating collaborations across the Southampton research partnership.
 She manages over 40 research nurses who work on more than 400 research projects in all areas of disease with adult and paediatric patients and healthy participants.
 She sits on the Senior Management Team of the UKCRF Network and is Lead for its Workforce and Education Theme.
 An early member of the International Association of Clinical Research Nurses (IACRN), she was presented with their Distinguished Clinical Research Nurse Award in 2011 and was later Member-at-Large to the IACRN Board of Directors.
 A research nurse for over 25 years, she has co-authored a number of papers, presenting nationally and internationally.

-Mary Jane Williams, DNP, MPH, RN, NE-BC is the nurse manager of the Clinical Research Unit at the University of Wisconsin’s academic medical center in Madison Wisconsin.
-Her nursing career spans a range of research experience that began in 1988, as a research coordinator for Department of Cardiology.
-Since that time Mary Jane has been in a variety of research positions that include management, regulatory, and education.
+Mary Jane Williams, DNP, MPH, RN, NE-BC has a nursing career that spans a range of research experience.
+She began in 1988, as a research coordinator for Department of Cardiology.
+Since that time Mary Jane has been in a variety of research positions that include management, regulatory, and education, her most recent being the nurse manager of the Clinical Research Unit at the University of Wisconsin’s academic medical center in Madison Wisconsin.

 Mary Jane began her nursing career in 1979 in medical-surgical ICU, moving later to cardiovascular critical care, and on to cardiology research.
 In 2003, she became manager of the Clinical Research Unit (CRU) at UW hospital.
 She earned a Doctor of Nursing Practice (DNP) in 2011 for Rush University – Chicago and a Master of Public Health (MPH) in 1999 from Tulane University – New Orleans.
 To enhance her knowledge of research she took an additional course in Research Design and Analysis at Johns Hopkins University’s School of Public Health.
 She earned her Bachelor of Science in Nursing at the University of Missouri- St. Louis in 1994 and Associate of Science in Nursing in 1979 from the University of Arkansas – Little Rock.